oSoWoSo/SimpleX-Discover/README.md

 # SimpleX
 https://SimpleX.chat

-Do you or your group listed in?
+Do you want, or your group listed in?

 or